Passing pocket: Pocket protection packages

 There are many different player personnel packages that can be used to protect the quarterback.
-The pocket could be protected by five linemen, two tight ends, as well as two running backs.
+For example, the pocket could be protected by five linemen, two tight ends, and two running backs.
 When two running backs are used, they do constitute the tackle box but they are typically used to clear any stray rushers that may get past the inner linemen.
 They are used to create more space for the quarterback to step into in order to make a good throw.
-There can be one or two running backs used along with one or two tight ends depending on the packages called for.
-Sometimes, running backs and tight ends will partially block an advancing defender quickly, or what's known as "chip blocking" an advancing defender, and then they will go run their receiving route.
+There can be one or two running backs used along with one or two tight ends depending on the packages that are called for.
+Sometimes, running backs and tight ends will partially block an advancing defender quickly, or what's known as "chip blocking" an advancing defender, and then they will run their receiving route.

 Tight ends can do the same thing, which means that the tackles would then have to set the depth of the tackle box.

 Defensive maneuvers

-The defense is trying to break down the tackle box as quickly as possible.
+The object of the defense is to break down the tackle box as quickly as possible.
 They will try to send extra rushers to outnumber the blockers.
 Another tactic would be to send speed rushers off either side of the offensive line to run around the tackles before they can set the depth of the tackle box.
 The defensive ends are sometimes able to run past the tackles and get to the quarterback before he can step up into the tackle box to protect himself better.
-Another maneuver that is used is the middle blitz where the defense sends multiple rushers up the middle of the line in order to get past the center and guards to collapse the tackle box and sack the quarterback.
+Another maneuver that is used is the middle blitz, where the defense sends multiple rushers up the middle of the line in order to get past the center and guards to collapse the tackle box and sack the quarterback.
 The offensive line cannot block up the middle when too many rushers are running at them.
 This rushes the quarterback and forces him to get rid of the ball before he is ready to do so.
 There are many different types of blitzes but their only purpose is to confuse the blockers and ruin the tackle box that is being formed.